What is routing

 We will define route to the root URL like this:

 1root to: "home#welcome"

-HomeController and action will be
+HomeController will be triggered.

 There is a lot more to explore in Rails routing.
 The official Rails guide on Rails routing has some excellent material on it.